Final Manuscript Preparation Guidelines for Journal of Occupational Therapy Education

 Page Length: Suggested page length maximum is 20 pages excluding abstract and references for original research.
 Theory papers should not exceed approximately 15-20 pages and educational innovations have a suggested maximum length of 10 pages.
 Book reviews and technology notes/updates have a suggested page length maximum of 5 pages in length.

-Manuscript: The manuscript submission will include: body of the manuscript, references, and appendices as a single Microsoft Word or Rich Text Format file.
+Manuscript: The manuscript submission will include: abstract, body of the manuscript, references, and appendices as a single Microsoft Word or Rich Text Format file.
+Authors should add line numbers and page numbers to the manuscript to assist with the peer review process.
 The full title of the manuscript should be included at the top of the first page.
 No identifying information should be provided in the body of the manuscript.
 For original research, an explicit statement regarding the approval of the study by a named human subjects or ethics committee and that all participants provided informed consent to take part in the study must be included.

 Manuscript Style and References